andytudhope/Recollections/README.md

 2. `bytes32 id` - a unique identifier for each DApp, potentially with other metadata associated with it, hence the `bytes32`.
 1. `uint balance` - keep track of the total staked on each DApp.
 2. `uint rate = 1 - (balance/max)` - used to calculate `available` and `v_minted`.
 3. `uint available = balance * rate` - amount of SNT staked a developer can earn back.
-NB: this is equivalent the `cost` of all downvotes.
+NB: this is equivalent to the `cost` of all downvotes.
 4. `uint v_minted = available ** (1/rate)` - total downvotes that are "minted".
 5. `uint v_cast` - keep track of the downvotes already cast.
 6. `uint e_balance = balance - ((v_cast/(1/rate))*(available/v_minted))`- the Effective Balance each DApp is actually ranked by in the UI.